 - A predefined stable antimicrobial gradient is present on a thin inert non-porous plastic carrier strip 5mm wide, 60 mm long known as E-test strip.

-- When this E test strip is applied onto an inoculated agar plate, there is an immediate release of the drug.
+- When this E test strip is applied onto an inoculated agar plate, there is an immediate release of the drug and the establishment of an antimicrobial concentration gradient in an agar medium.

-- The intersection of the inhibitory zone edge and the calibrated carrier strip indicates the MIC value.
+- The intersection of the lower part of the ellipse-shaped growth inhibition area with the test strip indicates the MIC value.

 MEDIA: Mueller Hinton agar (MHA) plates (uniform depth of 4 mm)